-In order to rid the country of the BSE situation, the government has heavily subsidised the slaughter of older cattle, particularly Holstein females.
-This has led to an increase in slaughter in the past 9 months and this will have a negative impact on breeding numbers and beef production in years to come.
-This should further increase the demand for imported beef, again particularly in the longer grain-fed category.
+situation, the government has heavily subsidised the slaughter of older cattle, particularly Holstein females.
+This has led to an increase in slaughter and this will have a negative impact on breeding numbers and beef production in years to come.
+This should further increase the demand for imported beef, again particularly in the longer grain fed category.

-On the negative side, the Japanese economy continues to be sluggish and any significant price rises could depress beef. demand for Japanese consumers have been provided with beef at very low prices in the past 12 months and retailers are concerned about any current price rises.
+On the negative side, the Japanese economy continues to be sluggish and any significant price rises could depress demand for beef.
+Japanese consumers have been provided with beef at very low prices in the past 18 months and retailers are concerned about any current price rises.

-The second factor that is likely to negatively
+The second factor that is likely to negatively impact the Japanese market in the future may be an increase in import duty.

-impact the Japanese market in 2003 will be the likely increase in import duty from 38.5% to 50%.
-This will result from the so called "snap back" provision where the government can increase duties if imports exceed the same period last year by more than 17%.
-Given the depressed conditions for imports in the April to June quarter of 2002 and the more buoyant conditions now, it is very possible that the 17% trigger could be reached.
-If this is the case the duty will rise to 50% and remain at that level until April 2004.
 This will impact negatively on the price of all imported beef, but there is little room for domestic producers to increase production, so we will either see an increase in prices in the retail market or a drop in beef consumption or more likely a combination of both.